 So, now that we've covered some of the structural issues, let's talk about why you or your client might want to investigate a captive.
-Space prohibits a thorough recitation of all of the various benefits and drawbacks, but if you're really interested, have a look at IRMI's Risk Financing or go to Captive.com.
+Space prohibits a thorough recitation of all of the various benefits and drawbacks, but if you're really interested, have a look at IRMI's The Risk Report or go to Captive.com.
 The major consideration, however, is only tangentially related to the often incidental reasons (both for and against) for forming or joining a captive.

 What is the major consideration?
 It is this: Is your company (or client's company) amenable, economically and culturally, to creating an on-balance sheet asset (the captive) designed to manage your risk capital?
 If not, you will continue to transfer insurable risk into the commercial insurance markets, with or without a significant amount of passive risk retention (unfunded deductibles, etc.).
 If the idea of building an asset devoted to managing event risk is attractive, then and only then should you investigate the benefits and drawbacks of captives.

 The question is really one of capital management—keep a large portion of your event risk on-balance sheet, allocating the necessary capital, or allocate your risk capital through insurance premiums and retain whatever amount of passive (unfunded) risk demanded by the insurance providers.
 Answer these questions, and then proceed to the next logical step.

 Opinions expressed in Expert Commentary articles are those of the author and are not necessarily held by the author's employer or IRMI.
 Expert Commentary articles and other IRMI Online content do not purport to provide legal, accounting, or other professional advice or opinion.
 If such advice is needed, consult with your attorney, accountant, or other qualified adviser.

 1 This article was originally published in November 2008 and has been verified as accurate by IRMI research analysts as of the date shown above.